na-na-hi/renget/archive/LiminalCrossroads1.md

 "I-I missed you too, I guess."

 The elder brother quickly puzzles out the (admittedly easy-to-figure) way to walk on four legs as he sits down beside his sibling.
-Having no clue how to make the situation any less awkward than it already was, he clumsily surrounds his brother's back with his paw.
-There is a strange comfort in the way he smelled, different as though it may be now.
+Having no clue how to make the situation any less awkward than it already is, he clumsily surrounds his brother's back with his paw.
+There is a strange comfort in the way he smelled, different as though he may be now.

 "We'll figure this out... we have to", Bill declares, trying to further calm their nerves.
 Well, his, in any case.